lhoangan/lhoangan.github.io/_posts/blogs/2018-07-30-camera-params.md

 ---
 layout: post
-title: "Camera parameters"
+title: "From camera model to 3D point cloud reconstruction"
-date: 2017-06-30
+date: 2018-07-30
-excerpt: "Something about camera parameters"
+excerpt: "How camera functions at the simplest model"
-tags: [computer vision, pinhole camera model, instrinsic, extrinsic, parameters]
+tags: [computer vision, camera model, intrinsic parameter, point cloud reconstruction]
 #comments: true
-share: false
+share: true
 ---

-# Pinhole camera model
 Camera is one of the main object in computer vision.
 Understanding how a camera works can actually get us to many interesting problems of computer vision such as image panorama or 3D reconstruction.

+# Pinhole camera model
 Camera functioning simulates the way human eyes work.
 Yet, despite the incredibe complexity of the eyes ([the second-most, only after the brain]( http://optimumperformancetechnologies.blogspot.nl/2008/05/second-most-complex-organ-after-brain.html)),